JWWeatherman/PoW_Hardfork/README.md

 of increased or decreased centralization immediately following a PoW change.

-## Resistance to physical and administrative centralization
+## Bitcoin's resistance to physical and administrative centralization
-Immediately after a PoW change it is possible that physical and administrative centralization would be reduced, however it would also make bitcoin ASIC soft.
+Immediately after a PoW change it is possible that physical and administrative centralization would be reduced, however it would also make bitcoin specialized hardware soft.

 Currently bitcoin mining equipment is operating at the height of human capability